-CUNY SANCTIONS
+CUNY Sanctions

 Employees and students who violate this policy are subject to sanctions under University policies, procedures and collective bargaining agreements, as described below.
 Employees and students should be aware that, in addition to these CUNY sanctions, the University will contact appropriate law enforcement agencies if they believe that a violation of the policy should also be treated as a criminal matter.
+However students should also be aware of CUNY's Drug/Alcohol Use Amnesty Policy described below.